| Introduction A head of a school today faces many challenges. These derive

 the direction by influencing in some way the outcome of changes.

-Your ability to plan for action, to use power and to influence
+This involves planning to take action on change.
+Planning and implementing change Your ability to plan for action, to use power and to influence

 people effectively to bring about change derives from your